-Component 'Deemed to Comply' Solutions Reticulated Water Consumption Water efficient appliances and fittings - Water Efficiency Labeling and Standards (WELS) rating of a minimum of three stars.
+Component Deemed to Comply Solutions Water efficient appliances and fittings.
 Rainwater tank(s) with a volume of 1.5 kL per toilet/urinal plus 0.05 kL per m2 of irrigated landscaping.
 Tank(s) to be connected to 50 m2 of roof area per toilet/urinal plus 2 m2 per m2 of irrigated landscaping (or the total roof area if this is less).
-NOTES: Tank(s) must be connected to all toilets and water-using urinals and sufficient outdoor taps to serve the irrigated landscaping.
+Potable Water Consumption NOTES: Tank(s) must be connected to all toilets and water-using urinals and sufficient outdoor taps to serve the irrigated landscaping.
 An appropriate mechanism is to be provided for automatically switching to the town water supply when the volume of water in the rainwater tank(s) is low.
 Stormwater Quality One, or a combination, of the following: Bioretention system(s), with a filter media area sized at 1.8% of the contributing catchment area.
 Constructed stormwater wetland(s), with a macrophyte zone area sized at 7% of the contributing catchment area.
 Proprietary stormwater treatment product that achieves the performance criteria.
 Stormwater Quantity Stormwater detention system designed to attenuate the 1 year ARI and 10 year ARI peak discharge to pre-development levels.
-NOTE: Most minor developments will require a stormwater detention system that has a volume equivalent to 4 - 5 L per m2 of development site area.
+NOTE: Most minor developments will require a stormwater detention system that has a volume equivalent to $4 - 5 L$ per m 2 of development site area.